ral-facilities/icat-payara6/README.md

 ## Workarounds / fixes

 ### slf4j bug
- 1. Delete `glassfish/modules/xmlsec.jar` and `glassfish/modules/webservices-extra-xmlsec.jar`.
- 2. Download `xmlsec-rebundled-XXX.jar` from http://nexus.esc.rl.ac.uk:8081/nexus/content/repositories/releases/org/apache/santuario/xmlsec-rebundled/ and put it in the `glassfish/modules` directory
- 3. Restart Payara.
+ This has been fixed in Payara.

 ### Oracle driver
  1. Put the oracle driver (`ojdbc11-XXX.jar`) in the `glassfish/domains/domain1/lib/ext` directory (you have to create the directory first).